zingaya/worldcup2026/README.md

 # Countdown App

 This app displays a countdown to the next football World Cup in 2026.
+This app is an example of how to monitor Github commits and Azure pipelines.

+## Requirements

+- Python 3
+- pip

+## Installation

+To install Python 3 and pip on a Debian machine, use the following commands:

+sudo apt-get update
+sudo apt-get install python3 python3-pip

 ## Features